apoorvdixit88/proctor/README.md

 The created bucked will look like!
 ![](./assets/bucket.PNG)

-## Creating MongoDB
+## Creating Mongo Cluster

 MongoDB will store form data as well all the reference links of all images of a particular user.
 Create Mongo Cluster to store User's Data: [Link](https://www.mongodb.com/basics/clusters/mongodb-cluster-setup)

 ![](./assets/mongo.PNG)

-## Creating env variable
+## Defining env variable

-Enter the following variables in ENV after creating bucket and mongo cluster.
-(In .env file present in backend)
+Enter the following variables in .env after creating bucket and mongo cluster. (.env file present in backend directory)

 AWS_BUCKET_NAME = "" <br>
 AWS_BUCKET_REGION = "" <br>